A navy suit is an excellent alternative to black. The color navy is a classic in its own right and suitable for various occasions.

 Navy Suit and Pink Shirt Color Combinations

-Pale pink is a color that’s flattering for everyone, no matter their skin or hair color.
-So it’s probably the most versatile shade of pink to go for.
+Pale pink shirts are flattering for everyone, no matter their skin or hair color.
+So, it’s probably the most versatile shade of pink to go for.

 Also, lighter pink shades are a comfortable and elegant pairing for a navy without clashing.